 Our initial suspicions on what was causing the allergic reactions were the pet hair and maybe just by stroking the animals, the reaction was to the hairs.
 We later found out it wasn’t necessarily the pet hairs causing the reaction but what was on the hairs.
 Dander was what was on the hairs and the real cause of the reactions.

 Most people know what dandruff is, it’s the scaly deposits found on the scalp but when these scaly deposits are found on the body, they are not known as dandruff but are known as dander.
 It’s this dander that’s believed to be the main reason for pet allergies and pets with low levels of dander can produce less allergic reactions.

-Are African Pygmy Hedgehogs Hypoallergenic?
-Yes, Pygmy Hedgehogs are generally considered to be hypoallergenic because they produce relatively very little dander.
+Are Hedgehogs Hypoallergenic?
+Hedgehogs are generally considered to be hypoallergenic because they produce relatively very little dander.
 Dander is considered to be one of the main contributors to allergic reactions from pets.

 Can you be Allergic to hedgehog urine?
-Yes, reactions to pygmy hedgehogs urine could be an issue for some people.
+Reactions to hedgehogs urine could be an issue for some people.
 However, a regular cleaning routine can wash out any urine that can get soaked into the hedgehog’s fur.

 Be careful not to use any oats with milk powder in them as hedgehogs do sometimes drink their bath water and any milk digested isn’t too good for these lactose intolerant creatures.

 Most of us know that animals like hedgehogs need to have a supply of water to drink as part of remaining hydrated and healthy.
 I wanted to find out if the choice of water is important, whereby...